 If we look at the official data for non-fatal accidents at work in the EU, the statistic will show us graphs that either go up or down.
-Going up means more accidents at work, while going down means the opposite.
-More accidents means more expenses.
-So the reasonable question here for both – regulators and private enterprises that are subject to regulations is: how to control the rate of work accidents and keep it down?
+Going up means more accidents at work while going down means the opposite.
+More accidents mean more expenses.
+So the reasonable question here for regulators and private enterprises subject to regulations is: how to control the rate of work accidents and keep it down?
 The indirect answer is: by optimising the safety inspection program of the organisation.
-The more direct answer that tells exactly how to do that, you’ll find below.
+You’ll find the more direct answer, one that tells exactly how to do that, below.

-The basic purpose of optimising the safety inspection programs is to ensure:
+The primary purpose of optimising the safety inspection programs is to ensure:

 Keeping the workforce safe ensures the long-term stability of the company’s worker retention program